List of Australia One Day International cricket records: Greatest win margins (by balls remaining)

 The group stage of the 1979 World Cup saw England run down the target of 46 runs to defeat Canada by a margin of 8 wickets with 277 balls remaining in the 60-over innings, the largest victory by balls remaining in ODI cricket history.
 The next largest victory was Sri Lanka's win against Zimbabwe in the opening match of the 2001 LG Abans Triangular Series at the Singhalese Sports Club Cricket Ground in Colombo, where the hosts reached the target of 39 runs with 274 balls to spare.
 Australia's only ODI match to date against the United States, as of December 2022, at the 2004 Champions Trophy, saw the 66-run target achieved by Australia with 253 balls remaining in their innings – the sixth highest overall.

 Narrowest win margins (by 1 run)

 Thirty-three ODI matches have been won by a margin of one run with Australia having won six of them, the most recent being third ODI against Pakistan at the Zayed Sports City Stadium in Abu Dhabi in October 2014.

 Narrowest win margins (by 1 wicket)

 Sixty-six ODI matches have been won by a margin of one wicket with Australia having won four of them, the most recent being against England in the second ODI in January 2014 at The Gabba.
 Set 301 for victory, Australia found themselves at 9/244 with seven overs remaining.
-However, a man of the match performance from James Faulkner who top scored with 69 not out got Australia home with three ball remaining.
+However, a man of the match performance from James Faulkner who top scored with 69 not out got Australia home with three balls remaining.